 - The Columbus Brew Festival also takes place at COSI After Dark, on March 11.
 Admission includes beer samples and museum entry.

 - The Cincinnati International Wine Festival brings over 800 wines to this weekend event which includes wine tastings, winery dinners, a golf tournament, and a silent auction.

 - Of course, Dublin is going to have spectacular St. Patrick’s Day festivities.
 The Dublin St. Patrick’s Day Parade kicks off at 11 am on March 11 and will feature bagpipers and Irish dances.
 Fuel up beforehand at the pancake breakfast at Sells Middle School.

 - In northwest Ohio, Toledo hosts the Spring Festival of Crafts at Premier Banquet Hall on March 11 and 12.
 Dozens of juried artists and crafters will be on hand with home decor, jewelry, accessories, and tons of other craft items for sale.

-- Downtown Sidney will host a St Patrick’s Day Pub Crawl on March 17th with a featured mocktail at each location.
+- Downtown Sidney will host a St Patrick’s Day Pub Crawl on March 15th and 16th, with a featured mocktail at each location.
 Collect stamps at each stop and enter to win prizes at the end of the pub crawl.

-- This weekend marks the 30th River City Blues Festival at the Lafayette Hotel in Marietta.
+- This weekend marks the 31st Annual River City Blues Festival at the Lafayette Hotel in Marietta.
 Enjoy two days of live blues, jazz, and folk music near the Marietta waterfront.

-- Indian Lake State Park will host a Maple Syrup Festival this weekend, with maple syrup samples and demonstrations, along with wagon rides through the park.
-Each day starts with a pancake and sausage breakfast.
+- Indian Lake State Park will host a Maple Syrup Festival on Saturday, March 16, with maple syrup samples and demonstrations, along with wagon rides through the park.
+The day starts with a pancake and sausage breakfast.